International Opportunities for Insurance Professionals

 • Underwriting results

-• Describe the purpose and calculation of the Natural Perils Vertical.
+• Describe the purpose and calculation of the Natural Perils Vertical Requirement (NPVR) and Natural Perils Horizontal Requirement (NPHR) in deriving the ICRC and PCA multiple.

 • Illustrate the relationship between reinsurance programs and regulatory capital requirements.